List of The 100 characters: Eligius IV prisoners

 The ship Eligius IV was carrying prisoners and was deployed to asteroid Proxima VI before the nuclear apocalypse on Earth happened.
 The purpose of the expedition was to mine Hythylodium.
 In 2047, the prisoners started to become sick and the captain issued "Order 11", which would abandon the prisoners on the asteroid.
-Out of altruistic reasons, one of the ship's pilots Miles Shaw deactivated the shock collars of prisoners that lead to the massacre of the ship's crew and an explosion that destroyed one of the engines.
+Out of altruistic reasons, one of the ship's pilots Miles Shaw deactivated the shock collars of prisoners that led to the massacre of the ship's crew and an explosion that destroyed one of the engines.
 Led by Charmaine Diyoza, the prisoners decide to return to the post-apocalyptic Earth but with an engine destroyed, it would take decades to reach there.
 The prisoners put themselves through cryosleep to evade aging.
 In 2156, Shaw piloted the transport craft Gagarin and lands Diyoza with a party of prisoners in the Shallow Valley, which is apparently the only habitable place left after the radiation wave Praimfaya in the fourth-season finale.
 They act as antagonists in the fifth season and are eventually defeated, but the lives of those who surrendered are spared.
 The prisoners' second leader McCreary launches the Damocles bomb against Shallow Valley in an act of scorched earth, destroying the valley and rendering the Earth uninhabitable.
 Even decades later the Earth fails to recover and as a result, is deemed permanently uninhabitable.
 In season 7's "From the Ashes", its stated that there are 36 prisoners left alive in Sanctum, while Diyoza is on another planet.
 The prisoners have been released to help build a new compound on Sanctum for everyone to live in.
 In "False Gods", Hatch, who had been imprisoned for bank robbery and murder, as well as three others die stopping a nuclear reactor meltdown, leaving 33 prisoners alive.
 In "The Flock", another prisoner is killed by a member of Wonkru following a hostage situation, reducing their population to 32.
 In "A Little Sacrifice", Diyoza sacrifices herself to stop Gen-9 from being released on Bardo, leaving 31 prisoners.
 In "The Stranger", the surviving prisoners bow to the Dark Commander's leadership.
 In "The Last War," the prisoners help Raven to rescue her friends from the bunker and join Wonkru in holding off the Disciples before Transcending with the rest of the human race.